its-edmund/markdown-notes/Streamr_CTA.md

 We love to see our technologies being used on projects.
 If you have a cool project that you've made with Streamr tech and you'd think we could feature it, contact us and we may do just that!

 ## Supporting Streamr
-Besides contributing to the Streamr project, you can help to support us through donations at [this link] and you will eventually be featured.
+Besides contributing to the Streamr project, you can help to support us through donations at [this link] and you may eventually be featured.

 ## Contact Us
 Contact: contact@streamr.com